 Toyah, Texas, the oldest town in Reeves County, was once a hub along the Texas & Pacific Railroad.
 Today, it is a sparsely populated ghost town with numerous abandoned buildings standing in various states of decay.

-The town got its start as a trading post for the large ranches in the area and took its name from an Indian word that meaning “flowing water,” probably due to several artesian springs in the area.
+The town got its start as a trading post for the large ranches in the area and took its name from an Indian word meaning “flowing water,” probably due to several artesian springs in the area.

 It began when a man named W. T. Youngblood moved his family to the area from Midland in 1879.
 Arriving in a covered wagon, Youngblood also brought a stock of general merchandise.
 He first opened a tent store in Toyah and began to travel as a peddler between the local ranches to sell his wares.
 He soon saved enough money to build a one-room store of adobe, which became a gathering spot for the area ranchers.

 By 1880 the Texas and Pacific Railway was building tracks through Reeves County bringing more people to the area.
 At that time, section houses, a roundhouse, and shops were constructed at Toyah.
 The first train arrived in 1881, changing the town drastically.
 A post office opened the same year and the Overland Stage Company began to make runs to Fort Davis and Fort Stockton six times each way weekly.
 By October 20, 1881, Toyah was described as a town of tents, saloons, and restaurants.
 Water was hauled from Monahans and sold by the barrel.
 The town soon became a shipping point for local ranchers.
 In 1882, cattle shipping and the numerous area ranches brought cowboy-detective Charles Siringo to the area to look for and capture rustlers.